kubernetes/community/contributors/devel/bazel.md

 and they are not currently tagged with version information.

 [Bazel does not validate build environment](https://github.com/kubernetes/kubernetes/issues/51623), thus make sure that needed tools and development packages are installed in the system.
-Bazel builds require presense of `make`, `gcc`, `g++`, `glibc and libstdc++ development headers` and `glibc static development libraries`.
+Bazel builds require presence of `make`, `gcc`, `g++`, `glibc and libstdc++ development headers` and `glibc static development libraries`.
 Please check your distribution for exact names of the packages.
 Examples for some commonly used distributions are below:

 |     Dependency        | Debian/Ubuntu                 | CentOS                         | OpenSuSE                                |
 |:---------------------:|-------------------------------|--------------------------------|-----------------------------------------|